-What actually works to help the human body lose belly bulge, plus the most-common myths about becoming healthier.
+Here’s what actually works to help the human body lose belly bulge – plus essential information that debunks some common health myths.

 Some fat cells that create belly bulge sit directly under the skin.
 Doctors call this subcutaneous fat.

-Scientists believe subcutaneous fat can be less hazardous to health than visceral fat that pads the vital organs deeper within.
+Scientists believe subcutaneous fat can be less hazardous to health than visceral fat, which pads the vital organs deeper within the body.

 Upgrading these habits might be easier than you think.

-- removing alcohol consumption entirely remains among the most effective ways to lessen fat deposits around the midline of the body; ethanol not only dumps empty calories into the body but more specifically it challenges the liver in a way that is not helpful to the metabolic process.
+Removing alcohol consumption remains among the most effective ways to lessen fat deposits around the body’s midline; ethanol not only dumps empty calories into the body but, more specifically, it challenges the liver in a way that is not helpful to the metabolic process.

-After those habits have been implemented, there are specific supplements that might be taken to further speed the fat-shrinking process.
+After those habits have been implemented, specific supplements might be taken to speed up the fat-shrinking process further.

 Extra Help in the Fight Against Belly Bulge

-Do you already eat right regularly, sleep deeply, and exercise daily – yet that stubborn belly bulge remains?
+Do you already eat right regularly, sleep deeply, and workout daily – yet that stubborn belly bulge remains?

-If so, there are nutritional supplements that might also help in your quest to create a leaner waistline.
-On his television talk show, Dr. Oz revealed four supplements for reducing belly bulge.
+Nutritional supplements might also help in your quest to create a leaner waistline.

-Each supplement, says Dr Oz, addresses belly bulge from a unique angle:
+Each supplement addresses belly bulge from a unique angle: